Apply for international driving permit Australia

 No Drinking and Driving

-Do not drink and drive in Australia.
+Drinking and driving in Australia is prohibited.
 It is illegal to drive in Australia if your blood alcohol level is over 0.5%.
 If you are found to be intoxicated, your current foreign licence will be revoked, and your IDP will be deemed invalid.

 It is illegal to make a U-turn at an intersection unless there is a sign permitting it.
 However, U-Turns are permitted in Victoria and the Australian Capital Territory.
 If your country's driving regulations differ, you will need to observe the same behavior when driving in Australia, like with every Australian driver.